MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy.md

 2. Navigate to the **Azure Information Protection** blade: For example, on the hub menu, click **More services** and start typing **Information Protection** in the Filter box.
 From the results, select **Azure Information Protection**.

-    The very first time you connect to the service, the **Quick start** page automatically opens.
+    The first time you connect to the service, the **Quick start** page automatically opens.
 To configure the policy that all users get, click **Global policy** to open the **Policy: Global** blade.
 This blade automatically opens for subsequent connections to the service for you to view and edit the global policy that all users get.

-    The Azure Information Protection policy contain the following elements that you can configure:
+    The Azure Information Protection policy contains the following elements that you can configure:

     - Labels that let you and users classify documents and emails.